Presented by Fernlea Flowers

 Available in pink, red and white, hardy Rio dipladenia can go up to two weeks between watering thanks to water-retaining tubers in their root systems.
 An added bonus, there’s no deadheading required.

-The bright blooms of pink Rio dipladenia are a favorite for adult butterflies.
-Available in a range of shades, from vibrant to light pink, their tropical trumpet flowers provide an ideal resting and feeding perch for these delicate nectar-loving insects.
+The bright blooms of pink Rio dipladenia are a favorite for pollinators, especially butterflies.
+Available in a range of shades, from vibrant to light pink, their tropical trumpet flowers provide an ideal resting and feeding perch for these delicate nectar-loving butterflies.

-Because these pretty annuals originate from the mountains above Rio de Janero, they thrive in all types of weather from hot and cold to wet and dry.
-They require a minimum of four hours of sun daily, and can take paint-peeling sunny spots.
+Because these pretty annuals originate from the mountains above Rio de Janeiro, they thrive in all types of weather from hot and cold to wet and dry.
+They require a minimum of four hours of sun daily and can take paint-peeling sunny spots.
 Plus, they are deer-resistant.

-The drought-tolerant dipladenia work beautifully in planters, hanging baskets and gardens.
-You’ll enjoy blooms on Rios from May through to the first hard frost.
+The drought-tolerant Rio dipladenia work beautifully in many different types of containers and gardens.
+Try Rio hanging baskets in ‘Raspberry Splash.’
+You’ll enjoy hardy blooms on Rios from May through to the first hard frost.

 Grow Rio dipladenia in planters with sansevieria and potato vine for a solid thriller-filler-spiller combination, or add to gardens with native wild flowers, flowering shrubs and milkweed to create the perfect butterfly buffet.